MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

 ### v6 ###

  * Requires Laravel 6.0+ and PHP 7.2+
- * [BREAK] In previous versions built-in reserved codes were hardcoded and always in range of 1-63 which somehow, in certain situations contradicted the idea of code ranges.
+ * [BREAKING] In previous versions built-in reserved codes were hardcoded and always in range of 1-63 which somehow, in certain situations contradicted the idea of code ranges.
 Starting from v6, all API codes (incl. built-in) are always within user assigned code range.
 This implies some breaking changes to the configuration of `ResponseBuilder`.
 Your API codes are no longer defined as fixed value (i.e. `const SOMETHING_WENT_WRONG = 172;`) but as **offset** from your range starting value (`min_code`).